 BMC Membership for personal insurance purposes

 How do you apply to be part of the TLDS?
-Applications are now open until January 31st 2020
+Applications are closed for 2022

 The application process is straight forward.
 Simply fill out our application form (downloadable here) and send it to us at email@example.com.
 Please send it to us along with your Mountain Leader Training certificate or a link to your Dlog on the Mountain Training Association website, a copy of your BMC Members card and First Aid Certificate if applicable.
 We will get back in touch as soon as possible and arrange an informal meeting if possible.